rajbos/rajbos.github.io/_posts/2018-07-20-chocolatey-server-azure.md

  - change allowRdpFromThisIpAddress
 .\Deploy-AzureResourceGroup.ps1 -ResourceGroupLocation "West Europe" -StorageAccountName "ChocoARM"
 ```
-Do note that the ARM template will report failure on the DSC step.
-To still get a working server you'll need to log in to the new VM and execute the last 5 lines by hand.
+~~Do note that the ARM template will report failure on the DSC step.
+To still get a working server you'll need to log in to the new VM and execute the last 5 lines by hand.~~ Update: thanks to [Reinier](https://twitter.com/MaanenReinier) this is now fixed!
+The ARM template now uses 2 steps to make sure the IIS management cmdlets are available for the second step.
+You can read how he fixed that [here](https://r-vm.com/depend-on-multiple-arm-script-extensions).

 To check it, you can navigate to [http://localhost/](http://localhost/).
 We are aware of the use of http, we need still to add that step to the script.
 We decided we could live with it for a small demo and blocking it from your own IP-address.